 This section provides more information about the various kinds of alert actions that you can enable for an alert.
-Your alert action choices are the same for all three alert actions.
+Your alert action choices are the same for all three alert types.

-The actions you can enable include email notification, the running of scripts, and the display of triggered alerts in Alert manager via the Actions step of the Create Alert dialog.
+The actions you can enable include email notification, the running of scripts, and the display of triggered alerts in Alert manager via the alert actions page of the Save As Alert dialog.

-There are additional actions available for alerts in Manager.
-If you go to Manager > Searches and Reports and either define a new alert or open the detail page for an existing saved search upon which an alert is based, you will find that you can additionally enable RSS notification and turn on summary indexing for alerts.
+There are additional actions available for alerts in Settings.
+If you go to Settings > Searches and Reports and either define a new alert or open the detail page for an existing report upon which an alert is based, you will find that you can additionally enable RSS notification and turn on summary indexing for alerts.

 For more information on how these alert actions work, see the sections below.